codeforeauclaire/codeforeauclaire.github.io/README.md

 The website for the Code for Eau Claire Brigade

-## VMS development enviornment quick setup instructions
+## VMS Easy setup development environment

+Use these instructions to setup a temporary* development environment of this project.

 1. Fork this repository
 1. Create a new [Virtual Machine](http://vms.codeforeauclaire.org/) >> SSH in >> Run (or read) vms quick install